stacks-network/docs/_org/wallet-intro.md

 Blockstack suggests that you use a hardware wallet such as [Trezor](https://trezor.io/) or [Ledger](https://www.ledger.com/).

+## Multiple wallets

 Of course, you need not use a software or hardware wallet exclusively, you can use multiple wallets choosing whichever works best for you at a specific time.

+For example, the Stacks Wallet is a software wallet.
+It operates with and without a link to a hardware wallet.
+With a link to a hardware wallet, you can use the Stacks wallet to send and receive Stacks.
+When used without a hardware wallet link, the Stacks wallet is in _watch-only_ mode.
+This means the wallet cannot send or receive Stacks.
+You can view only balances and transaction history.

-You'll just need to transform tokens to whichever wallet you want to move.
+In some cases, you may need to transfer Stacks to or reference token address in whichever wallet you want to move.
+Consult the documentation for your wallets for more information.